userdocs/LFTP4WIN/README.md

 `LFTP4WIN-conemu.cmd` - Starts ConEmu in the home folder and `kageant` if keys files are present.

-`LFTP4WIN-import.cmd` - Imports your settings from another installation (2.0 or greater)
+`LFTP4WIN-import.cmd` - Imports your settings from another installation (2.0 or greater) by running this script.

 `LFTP4WIN-installer.cmd` - The main installation script.
 Installing this again will reset everything.